From $9,800+ | 1-1.5 Hour Surgery

 The reason for replacement has to do with the natural wear and tear of the implants by your body and various activities.
 Sometimes you might have experienced a weight change that affects the appearance of the implants or you could have a rupture in the implant itself, making a replacement necessary.

-Saline, or salt water, implants are easier to determine when a rupture has occurred because the implant will physically decrease in size.
-Silicone implants, however, do not visibly shrink when they have been ruptured and can only be confirmed with an MRI.
+With saline implants, it’s easier to determine when a rupture has occurred because the implant will physically decrease in size.
+Silicone implants, however, usually do not visibly shrink when they have ruptured.

 What Are My Breast Augmentation Incision Options?